RealOrangeOne/theorangeone.net/content/posts/arch-revert-to-date.md

 tags: [arch, linux]
 ---

 I'm one of those Arch users who _apparently_ doesn't use arch properly: I install updates daily, including packages from the AUR.
 This has the great benefit of giving me the most up-to-date packages available from upstream.
-However the downside of meaning I have the latest packages from upstream, meaning if something breaks, even temporarily, it breaks for me.
+However, the downside of meaning I have the latest packages from upstream, meaning if something breaks, even temporarily, it breaks for me.

 I'm also one of those _crazy_ people who uses arch on my work machine.
 Craziness aside, it's never caused me an issue, until today.